OneDrive vs OneDrive for Business

 How to Move Files from OneDrive Personal to OneDrive Business

-The first method we can think of is "Download" and "Upload", but this method is the most time consuming.
+The first method we can think of is "Download" and "Upload", but this method is the most time-consuming.
 We do not recommend this method here.
-In this article, we will recommend an easiest and fastest way to complete OneDrive to OneDrive for Business migration.
+In this article, we will recommend an easiest and fastest way to complete move OneDrive personal to business.

 The way to perform migration from OneDrive to OneDrive for Business is to use MultCloud.
 As a free cloud file manager, MultCloud supports transferring files across clouds directly without downloading and uploading, switching accounts, etc., and supports creating sync relationships between clouds.
 Here you will learn how it works.